carpediem/errors/README.md

 $res = $copy('/path/to/source/file.errors', '/path/to/dest/file.errors');
 ```
 If the copy can not be achieved a `RuntimeException` object will be thrown.

+### CaptureErrorInterface Interface

+This interface exposes the following methods:

+- `CaptureErrorInterface::__invoke`
+- `CaptureErrorInterface::getLastErrorCode`
+- `CaptureErrorInterface::getLastErrorMessage`

+As described in the `CaptureError` documentation, because the `ErrorToException` expects this interface you can easily create your own object that will throw exception depending on the result of calling the `CaptureErrorInterface::__invoke` method.

 Contributing
 -------